Algebraic approach to Bose-Einstein Condensation in relativistic Quantum Field Theory. Spontaneous symmetry breaking and the Goldstone Theorem: Introduction

-Instead of considering a quantum system in a box and the limit where the box tends to cover the full space, we deal directly with quantum fields over the full spacetime.
-We shall work in a relativistic setting because the construction of the algebra of interacting observables in this case is free from infrared divergences\footnote{The infrared divergences at zero temperature in the nonrelativistic case have been discussed by Benfatto \cite{Benfatto} and by Di Castro group \cite{DiCastro}.} thanks to the causal property of the theory, see e.g. \cite{BrosBuchholz1, BuchholzRoberts}\footnote{The construction of an algebra of interacting nonrelativistic bosons was a longstanding open problem which was recently solved by Buchholz \cite{Buchholz-Interacting-Bosons} using the concept of the so-called resolvent algebra \cite{Buchholz-Grundling}}.
+Instead of considering a quantum system in a box and the limit where the box tends to cover the full space, we deal in this paper directly with the full spacetime.
+We shall work in a relativistic quantum field theory setting.
+This presents some advantages, first of all the construction of the algebra of interacting observables in this case is free from infrared divergences\footnote{The infrared divergences at zero temperature in the nonrelativistic case have been discussed by Benfatto \cite{Benfatto} and by Di Castro group \cite{DiCastro}.} thanks to the causal property of the theory, see e.g. \cite{BrosBuchholz1, BuchholzRoberts}\footnote{The construction of an algebra of interacting nonrelativistic bosons was a longstanding open problem which was recently solved by Buchholz \cite{Buchholz-Interacting-Bosons} using the concept of the so-called resolvent algebra \cite{Buchholz-Grundling}}.
 Furthermore, there are physical systems where the relativistic nature of fundamental physics is manifest together with the phenomenon of condensation.
-Here we have in mind the possible existence of Boson stars at cosmological level \cite{BosonStar}, the condensation of relativistic particles like photons \cite{LightCondensation} recently detected in a photon gas and condensation phenomena in high energy physics as e.g. the quark gluon plasma \cite{QGP, Satz}.
+Here we have in mind the possible existence of Boson stars at cosmological level \cite{BosonStar}, and condensation phenomena in high energy physics as e.g. the quark gluon plasma \cite{QGP, Satz}.